OrchardCMS/OrchardCore.Commerce/README.md

 1. Clone this repository.
 2. Build and run the `OrchardCore.Commerce.Web` project, then run the `OrchardCore Commerce - Development` recipe on the setup screen.
-3. Go to _Features_, search for “Commerce” and turn on everything.
+3. Go to _Features_.
-4. Go to _Settings → Commerce_, and save it (by default, this setting has no value, so you need to save it, it’s a bug, and it will need to be fixed in the future, it can break the product sites).
+4. Search for “Commerce” and turn on everything.
-5. Go to _Settings → Stripe API_.
+6. Go to _Settings → Stripe API_.
 Set the keys (test keys can be found below).
 If the keys are not set, payment won't work.
-6. Go to Content Items, and create a `Product`.
+7. Go to Content Items, and create a `Product`.

 ## Test data for Stripe Payment